TerribleBrad/Streamlined-Skyrim/README.md

 #### SmoothCam
 - Presets
-  - Load Preset : Modern Camera Preset
+  - Load Preset : Adventurer's Preset
-- Crosshair
-   - Sneak Settings
-      - Enable Stealth Meter Offset : Disable

 #### True Directional Movement (ONLY IF YOU DON'T HAVE A MOUSE WITH EXTRA KEYS)
 - Target Lock